 When you are ready to protect your assets, call an experienced Florida asset protection planning attorney to assist you with your asset protection planning in the State of Florida, call us toll free at 866-510-9099, we can help you preserve and protect your assets.

 Should I Hire an Asset Protection Planning Attorney to Help Me Put Together an Asset Protection Plan?

 Many tools and strategies are available for the individual to consider.
 Some strategies are relatively simple to plan and implement, such as the use of statutory exemptions and titling of property as tenancy by the entirety or as joint tenants with the right of survivorship.

 Other tools and strategies are complex, such as family limited partnerships (FLPs) and domestic asset protection trusts (DAPTs).
 Some are more effective for a particular need, others are effective generally.
 Tools and strategies include the use of trusts, both domestic and offshore, proper drafting of estate planning documents, including wills, partnerships, and limited liability companies, statutory and Constitutional exemptions from creditors’ claims, joint ownership of property, the use of entities such as a limited liability company (LLC), and the use of contractual liens.

-Asset Protection Planning should begin before a need arises.
-When you are ready to begin your asset protection planning, please call us toll free at 866-510-9099 so we can assist you with your planning.
+Asset Protection Planning should begin before the need arises.
+If you wait until legal claims are made against you, or the lawsuit has already been filed, many of the available options will be removed from consideration.
+When you want to begin your asset protection planning, call your Florida asset protection planning attorney toll free at 866-510-9099 so we can schedule a consultation to assist you with your asset protection planning.

 A. Revocable Trusts